Who We Are

 Pike Trail Virtues

 Our company is named Pike Trail based off of these same virtues and values of relentless determination and a passion to create products that are tough enough to survive and protect us in the great outdoors.
 We strive to put this same kindred spirit into each of our products, never compromising on quality and always committed to bringing you gear that will last.
-No short-cuts are ever taken at Pike Trail as we continually search for and create products around our journeys down the trail.
+Unlike other Hiking Gear Companies - No short-cuts are ever taken at Pike Trail as we continually search for and create products around our journeys down the trail.

 See you on the trail,